 Finally in Part A, there’s rather ill-written chapter on normal forms, on extending theories by definitions, and (badly explained) on what the authors call ‘syntactic interpretations’.

-Part B of the book discusses a number of rather scattered topics.
-It kicks off with a nice little chapter on extensions of first-order logic, more specifically on second-order logic, on Lω1ω [which allows infinitely long conjunctions and disjunctions], and LQ [logic with quantifier Qx, ‘there are uncountably many x such that …’].
 Then Ch.
-10 is on ‘Limitations of the Formal Method’, and in under forty pages aims to talk about register machines, the halting problem for such machines, the undecidability of first-order logic, Trahtenbrot’s theorem and the incompleteness of second-order logic, Gödel’s incompleteness theorems, and more.
-This would just be far too rushed if you’d not seen this material before.
-And — while this is pretty clear — if you have then there are plenty of better sources for revising/consolidating/extending your knowledge.
+10 is on ‘Limitations of the Formal Method’, and is decidedly over-ambitious.
+In 35 pages, EFT aim to talk about register machines, the halting problem for such machines, the undecidability of first-order logic, Trakhtenbrot’s theorem and the incompleteness of second-order logic, Gödel’s incompleteness theorems, and more.
+This would surely just be too rushed if you’d not seen this material before.
+And — while this is pretty clear — if you have seen these themes explored before there are better sources for revising/consolidating/extending your knowledge.
 The latest edition then adds a new section on the decidability of Presberger Arithmetic and a substantial (but rather out of place?) section on the decidability of a form of successor arithmetic.